flutter/flutter/engine/src/flutter/docs/rbe/rbe.md

 by setting the environment variable `RBE_exec_strategy=local`.

 ### Proxy status and debug logs
+> [!WARNING]
+> Since `et` will start and stop the local RBE proxy while performing a build,
+> the following command will only work when a build is running.

 The status of the local RBE proxy can be queried with the following command